-PBC Meeting/Session Coach Task Teacher Task Session 4/ 1.
-Discuss the teacher's growth on the T/SNA.
-Reflect on 1.
-Complete final Closing Meeting: implementation of AT practices, highlighting his/her surveys.
-Individual session accomplishments.
-2. Reflect and provide graphic feedback using the with peer coach and 2.
-Determine next steps instructional staff Observation and Graphic Feedback Form on the for sustainability children's progress on select skills, highlighting years. how the teacher's use of the AT teaching practices benefits children.
-3. Discuss strategies to help support the teacher's continued use of Step Up AT practices in the classroom.
-4. Discuss what to expect during the sustainability year and answer any questions or concerns.
-5. Ask the teacher is s/he has any questions or concerns about the Step Up AT teaching practices or the project 6.
-Remind teacher about the upcoming focus group.
-7. Remind the teacher to complete the surveys about the Step Up AT project.
-8. Complete Closing Meeting Coaching Guide.
+- Session 4/ Closing Meeting: Individual session with peer coach and instructional staff - 1.
+Discuss the teacher's growth on the TSNA.
+Reflect on implementation of AT practices, highlighting his/her accomplishments. - 2.
+Reflect and provide graphic feedback using the Observation and Graphic Feedback Form on the children's progress on select skills, highlighting how the teacher's use of the AT teaching practices benefits children. - 3.
+Discuss strategies to help support the teacher's continued use of Step Up AT practices in the classroom. - 4.
+Discuss what to expect during the next school year and answer any questions or concerns. - 5.
+Ask the teacher if s/he has any questions or concerns about the Step Up AT teaching practices or the program - 6.
+Complete Closing Meeting Coaching Guide and Teacher Fidelity Checklist.